jeffrey82221/dropbox_duckdb_playground/README.md

 ## Layer Design

-- Zero Layer: save raw json into dropbox
-- Blonze Layer: convert json to tabular data
+- Blonze Layer: Call API and convert json to tabular data
     - one table for all the simple fields
     - multiple tables each for one complex field
 - Silver 1: extract node and link tables